16 small kitchen extension ideas that prove you don't need to think in miniature when creating a compact culinary hotspot

 “Our brief was to create a generous multi-functional family space,” says Simon, “which involved taking out the side wall of the rear reception room and reconstructing the side return, joining the two spaces together to create a kitchen dining scheme.”

-As the space behind had less light, this became the perfect location for a utility room, cloakroom and music room.
-Moving the kitchen into what had previously been the old reception room and lowering the floor also created a seamless space that connected to the outdoors.
+Moving the kitchen into what had previously been the old reception room and lowering the floor also created a seamless space, and a huge ceiling height for the french doors.

-To make the most of the light, the fully glazed roof has electrically operated skylights and a clever design feature.
-“As the room would have been overlooked by neighbours, we designed a series of oak louvres which sat beneath the underside of the roof,” explains Simon.
+“As the room would have been overlooked by neighbours, we also designed a series of oak louvres which sat beneath the underside of the roof,” adds Simon.
 “These provide privacy but also create a beautiful filtered light effect.”

 Simon founded Yard Architects with Jon Duffett in 2014, having gained extensive experience leading award winning residential developments at previous practices across London.
 Simon has led the teams on the company's award winning projects, and has completed many domestic projects at all scales, using different building techniques and materials.

-North-facing kitchens are great candidates for using a serious amount of glazing, whether for a side return or rear extension idea, as they don't run the risk of overheating when the sun does come out and suffer from lower amounts of natural light than other facings.
+North-facing kitchens are great candidates for using a serious amount of glazing, whether for a side return or rear extension idea, mainly because they don't run the risk of overheating when the sun does come out as they suffer from lower amounts of natural light than other directions.

-3. Design your small kitchen extension idea around a courtyard
+9. Design a small kitchen extension around a courtyard

-Although many terraced properties naturally look to a side return extension as a means of adding more kitchen space, if this is the space in your home which benefits from the most sunlight, it may not always be the best place to extend.
-Instead, consider switching your design around, as Yard Architects did with this end of terrace Victorian house.
+Although many terraced properties naturally look to a side return extension, if this is the space in your home which benefits from the most sunlight, consider switching your design around, as Yard Architects did with this end of terrace Victorian house.

 “Early investigations showed that the current side return was the sunniest spot on the plot, benefiting from south-westerly sunshine for most of the year – whereas the rest of the garden was partially overshadowed by high boundary walls,” explains Simon Graham.